 I am a PhD student in agent-based models of language change, in Bart de Boer‘s ABACUS group at the AI lab of the Vrije Universiteit Brussel.
 In my PhD project (start: 2019), I use agent-based models to study the social, cognitive and language-specific factors that drive language change.
 I apply my models to case studies from the languages of the world.
 I am currently studying the relationship between morphological simplification and Papuan-Austronesian language contact in Eastern Indonesia.
 In addition to agent-based models, I draw upon techniques from deep learning and bioinformatics.
+Moreover, together with colleagues, I am exploring the use of agent-based models for language preservation.
 My research is supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models.
-I was previously funded by the Flanders AI Programme.
+I was previously funded by the Flanders AI Program.

 My general interest is the use of computational methods to study language change, from a bottom-up (agent-based modelling, neural networks, crowdsourcing) and a top-down (phylogenetic reconstruction, computational historical linguistics) perspective.
 I studied Artificial Intelligence at the University of Utrecht and the University of Amsterdam.
 I previously worked as a systems developer at the Dutch Language Institute.